The Boy and the Mantle: Synopsis

-A boy comes to King Arthur's court with an enchanted mantle that can not be worn by an unfaithful wife.
-Guinevere dons it, and so does every other lady in the court; only one can wear it, and only after she confesses to kissing her husband before their marriage.
+So does every other lady in the court; only one can wear it, and only after she confesses to kissing her husband before their marriage.
 Other boys also bring a wild boar, that can not be cut by a cuckold's knife, and a cup that a cuckold can not drink from without spilling it, and these also reveal that every wife at court has been unfaithful.

 Motifs

 The magical test of fidelity which virtually every woman fails is a common motif, being found first in fabliau and romances, such as The Faerie Queene, where Florimel's girdle fits the pattern, and Amadis of Gaul, where no one unfaithful to his or her first love can pass an archway.